COSC3020/mystery-function-rmille70/README.md

 What does the `mystery()` function in the following piece of code do?
 Add your answer to this markdown file.

-Answer: It returns the greatest item in the array.
+Answer: It returns the greatest item recursively by going all the way down to the base case (when a.length is equal to 1), and then as it returns, it compompares to the largest item in those sublists until we have the largest item in the list.

 ```javascript
 function mystery(a) {
     if(a.length == 1) return a[0];